 For Kids' Sake: Think Toy Safety

 Keep in mind the child's age, interests, and skill level.
-Look for quality design and construction in all toys for all ages.
+Look for quality toys for all ages.

-Pay attention to the age recommendations, such as "not recommended for children under 3".
-In addition, look for other safety labels including, like "flame retardant/flame resistant" on fabric products and "washable/hygienic materials" on stuffed toys and dolls.
+The label should tell you the age recommendations—such as "not recommended for children under 3".
+In addition, look for other safety labels.
+Examples are. "flame retardant/flame resistant" on fabric products.
+Look for "washable/hygienic materials" on stuffed toys and dolls.

 Bringing the Toys Home

 Toys with long strings or cords can cause harm to babies and very young children.
 The cords can become wrapped around an infant's neck and cut off their air supply.
 Never hang toys with long strings, cords, loops, or ribbons in cribs or playpens.
 Keep hanging mobiles and crib gyms out of the baby's reach.
 In time, the baby will be able to pull up on their hands and knees (at about 5 months old).
 This is when you should remove mobiles and crib gyms.

 Be aware of small parts that could come off of a toy.
 A child can swallow small parts.
 They can also get stuck in a child's windpipe, ears, or nose.
 The law bans small parts in new toys for children under 3.
 This includes removable small eyes and noses on stuffed toys and dolls.
 It also includes small, removable squeakers on squeeze toys.